-In this section, Encouraging Strength and Resilience we will be looking at the strength of Indigenous women and girls and building our resiliency plans to remind us of our strength when we need support.
+In this section, Encouraging Strength and Resilience we will be building resiliency plans to remind us of our strength when we need support.
 We will also identify obstacles or barriers to our goals and discuss solutions and supports.
+By fostering our strength and resiliency we can find constructive ways to support our own growth as well as support women, girls and Two-spirit people in our lives.